offthedial/site/src/pages/idtga/rules.md

 ## Others
 - All rules are subject to change between seasons, please make sure you read the rules each season before entering.
-- Head TOs reserve the right to alter the rules at any time due to unforseen circumstances on a case by case basis.
+- Head TOs reserve the right to alter the rules, delay the tournament, or cancel the event in it's entirety at any time due to unforseen circumstances on a case by case basis.
 - If there are an uneven number of players, the latest signups will be set to removed from the tournament.
 Make sure to sign up early to reserve a team!
+- If the hosting site for the bracket and matchmaking is failing to operate, the matchmaking will move to a manual process on our Discord server.
+If this occurs, please be patient as this take more time to setup.
+- If the Nintendo Online or Splatoon 2's matchmaking is unavalible at the time of the event, the tournament will be delayed up to an hour until a fix is found.
+If the online service is still failing to operate after this time period, the tournament will be canceled.
 - By registering you agree to abide by our [terms and conditions](/legal).

 ---